Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Preliminary qualitative analysis

-The Jacobian matrix $ $ has eigenvalues $\lambda=-\frac G2\pm i\sqrt{1-\frac{G^2}4}$.
-Since $G$ is positive and much smaller than $1$ (as shown in Appendix \ref{appendixB}, which estimates the experimental values of parameters such as $A$, $J$, and $G$ ), the term $1-\frac{G^2}4$ is positive.
+Since $G$ is positive and much smaller than $1$ (as shown in Appendix \ref{appendixB}, which estimates the experimental values of parameters such as $A$, $J$, and $G$ ), the term $ 1-G^2/4$ is positive.
 Therefore, the fixed point $(u^*,p^*)$ is a stable focus, and any trajectory in the plane will spiral towards this point.
-The perturbations $\eta(\tau)$ and $\xi(\tau)$ can be expressed as where $C_1$, $\Phi$ are undetermined coefficients related to initial values, and $tan(\varphi)=\frac{\sqrt{1-\frac{G^2}{4}}}{\frac{G}{2}}$.
-These results show that the perturbations in the ball's velocity and the gas pressure are both characterized by decaying oscillations with a frequency of $\sqrt{1-\frac{G^2}{4}}\sim1$.
-This indicates that in Koehler's experiment, whether the ball is below the small hole (in half space ${y<0}$) or above it (in half space $y\geq 0$), the changes in the ball's velocity and the gas pressure remain closely approximated by harmonic motion, with a frequency nearly identical to the Rüchardt frequency $\omega$.
+The perturbations $\eta(\tau)$ and $\xi(\tau)$ can be expressed as where $C_1$, $\Phi$ are undetermined coefficients related to initial values, and

+These results show that the perturbations in the ball's velocity and the gas pressure are both characterized by decaying oscillations with a frequency of $\sqrt{1-G^2/4}\sim1$.
+This indicates that in Koehler's experiment, whether the ball is below the small hole (in the half space ${y<0}$) or above it (in the half space $y\geq 0$), the changes in the ball's velocity and in the gas pressure remain closely approximated by harmonic motion, with a frequency nearly identical to the Rüchardt frequency $\omega$.

 It is important to note that, so far, we can only state that the oscillation frequency of the system within each subspace is close to the Rüchardt frequency.
 However, we cannot arbitrarily say that the frequency of the overall motion, obtained by combining the trajectories from each subspace, is also close to the Rüchardt frequency.
 This is because the exact duration for which the system remains in each subspace is not known.
 For instance, let $T_0$ represent the Rüchardt period.
-If the system spends $\frac{T_0}{2}$ in one half-space and $\frac{T_0}{3}$ in another half-space, which may be possible, the total period of the motion will be $(\frac{T_0}{2} + \frac{T_0}{3})$, not $T_0$, resulting in a frequency that deviates from the Rüchardt frequency.
-In the following section, we will present a geometric analysis to demonstrate that, under appropriate experimental conditions, when the system alternates between two half-spaces, the overall motion period approaches $T_0$, and the oscillation frequency remains close to the Rüchardt frequency.
+If the system spends $T_0/2$ in one half-space and $T_0/3$ in another half-space, which may be possible, the total period of the motion will be $(T_0/2+T_0/3)$, not $T_0$, resulting in a frequency that deviates from the Rüchardt frequency.
+In the following section, we present a geometric analysis to demonstrate that, under appropriate experimental conditions, when the system alternates between the two half-spaces, the overall motion period approaches $T_0$, and the oscillation frequency remains close to the Rüchardt frequency.